nmshd/documentation/_docs_explore/23-privacy.md

 There are many laws, regulations, user and organizational notions to take into consideration.

-We did our best to come up with an approach, which is highly scalable and maintainable, without the hazzle of having personal or sensitive data in access.
-Additionally, the actual processes between persons and organizations were considered.
-Which data is exactly needed for which scenario.
+We came up with an approach which is highly scalable and maintainable, without having personal or sensitive data in access.
+Additionally, the actual processes between persons and organizations were considered and the personal data shared between them is reduced to a minimum.

 # Backbone Privacy

 The most prominent component in terms of privacy is the Backbone.
-As a centrally hosted component by a third-party, it is understandable that privacy-related questions usually focus on the Backbone.
+As a centrally hosted component by a third-party, it is understandable that privacy-related questions usually focus this component.

-The answer to those questions is usually simple: No personal data is stored within the Backbone.
+The answer to those questions is simple: No personal data is stored within the Backbone.
 Thus privacy is of less concern in the backbone.
 In the whole user registration and onboarding processes, third parties hosting the Backbone won't receive any personal data, thus can additionally not store any personal data outside the backbone.

 Without the actual keys from the respective identities (which the hosting party does not receive) the actual data cannot be decrypted or analyzed.